Survey Types

 Product Quality

-When there is an ongoing project, in addition to work quality, timeliness, technical skill, and adherence to regulations and agreements, there is strong focus on the relationship that builds between provider and customer.
+When there is an ongoing project, in addition to work quality, timeliness, technical skill, and adherence to regulations and agreements,

 Topics that these surveys cover include responsiveness, understanding of needs, management of suppliers and field personnel, openness and honesty, and handling of ad hoc issues, as well as willingness to recommend.